 A.1.
-Purpose and general description of Carbon offset Unit (CoU) project activity >>
+Purpose and general description of project activity >>

-The BHORUKA POWER CORPORATION LTD 49.3 MW project in Karnataka, situated in Bastwad, Birnal, Byakud, Nidgundi, Sansuddi, and Khandal Villages of Belgaum District, Karnataka State, India, has been successfully commissioned by Karnataka Power Transmission Corporation Limited (KPTCL).
+The BHORUKA POWER CORPORATION LTD 49.3 MW project in Karnataka, situated in Bastwad, Birnal, Byakud, Nidgundi, Sansuddi, and Khandal Villages in Rayabag Taluk of Belgaum District, Karnataka State, India, has been successfully commissioned by Karnataka Power Transmission Corporation Limited (KPTCL).
 Approval for commissioning and interconnection was granted by the Chief Electrical Inspector to the Government of Karnataka, with corresponding permissions provided by the Chief Engineer (T&QC) at KPTCL.